BLSQ/openimis-dev_environment/README.md

 * `cs_rest_api_mobile_call_example.sh` is a scenario of HTTP requests made at the C# REST API to reproduce the ones made by the claims mobile app.
 This might be deleted when the migration to FHIR is done.
+* `fhir_mobile_pact.sh` is a scenario of HTTP requests made at FHIR REST API exposed through the Django backend server.

 ## Documentation